 Do not despair when the part arrives (in a designated one hour slot) with no instructions as there is always a handy video on YouTube to help.
 We used this one to show us how it goes on and worked out how to take it off.

 Top tip from my Dad: Before you start work put and old towel or cloth in the pan in case you drop something.
 I cannot stress how many times I dropped my screwdriver.
-This is very good advice.
+This is very good advice (you can look at other projects I’ve done with my dad here and here)

 Top tip from me: Keep wiping down with disinfectant and wear rubber gloves, no matter how much your toilet gets cleaned you’re going to encounter icky stuff.